peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 Private DNS namespaces also exist.
-A user of a private network might be able to resolve names using local DNS infrastructure that are not visible to other users of other networks.
+A user of a private network might be able to resolve names using local DNS infrastructure that are not visible to users of other networks.
 This is often an intentional and deliberate configuration by network operators, for example to provide name resolution for internal, private services that are not available to users of other networks.

-When a device or application uses the DNS protocol to resolve both internal names and external names published in the global DNS namespace, ambiguity can result.
-For example, DNS responses from Internet-reachable nameservers might indicate that a particular name published in an internal namespace does not exist, while an internal nameserver might be configured to respond differently.
+When a device or application uses the DNS protocol to resolve both internal names as well as external names published in the global DNS namespace, ambiguity can result.
+For example, DNS responses from Internet-reachable nameservers might indicate that a particular name published in an internal DNS namespace does not exist, while an internal nameserver might be configured to respond differently.
-Since mobile devices can attach to different networks and can cache DNS responses obtained from different namespaces, this ambiguity can cause headaches.
-A DNSSEC-aware resolver on a mobile device might cache a signed, negative response from an external nameserver for a particular name and might treat a subsequent, positive response from an internal nameserver for the same name as bogus, preventing the response from being used by an application.
+As mobile devices attach to different networks and may cache DNS responses obtained from different namespaces, this ambiguity can cause headaches.
+For example, a DNSSEC-aware resolver on a mobile device might cache a signed, negative response from an external nameserver for a particular name and might treat a subsequent, positive response from an internal nameserver for the same name as bogus, preventing the response from being used by an application.

-This document provides a means of signalling the existence of a zone cut in a namespace in circumstances where the child zone only exists in a different namespace from the parent.
-We refer to this type of zone cut as a "zone cut to nowhere" and introduce the corresponding terms "delegation to nowhere" and "referral to nowhere" in {{definitions}}.
+This document provides a means of signalling the existence of a zone cut in a namespace in circumstances where the child zone only exists in a DNS namespace different from that of the parent.
+We refer to the associated type of delegation as a "delegation to nowhere" and introduce the corresponding term "referral to nowhere" in
+{{definitions}}.

 # Conventions and Definitions {#definitions}